 Can’t seem to hold on to your paycheck long enough for you to pinpoint how much you earn?
-Well, managing your finances isn’t exactly something taught in school but not to worry, there are plenty of smartphone apps that can help you take control your finances, help you spend within a budget and maybe even leave you with some savings at the end of the month.
+Well, managing your finances isn’t exactly something taught in school but not to worry, there are plenty of smartphone apps that can help you take to control your finances, help you spend within a budget and maybe even leave you with some savings at the end of the month.

-What better way to take note of your expenses and payments by keep tabs on your money with your smartphone.
+What better way to take note of your expenses and payments by keeping tabs on your money with your smartphone.
 We’ve compiled a list of 20 money-managing apps for your Android to help you better control your expenditure, watch where your cashflow is heading and try to keep you from getting broke.

 Our top 5

 The thing about MoneyWise is, although the interface is rather old school, the way their features are presented works.
 This app is very helpful in helping you understand your financial standing and of course that is the main purpose to keep track on your financials.

 On top of a lot of helpful features, one handy one is the Graph section, which allows us to highlight one set of data against another.
 Paired with MoneyWise ‘tags’ features, you can do just that by selecting the records you want compared.
 If you are in need of a serious app that will enable you to project your finances in a detailed and informative way, MoneyWise is the best choice.

 Keep transactions easy via shortcuts, with the Financisto ‘New Transaction’ widget.
 A tap from your homescreen will show you a table for you to fill in with details of your current transaction.
 There is also a shortcut called ‘New Transfer’, which lets you transfer your money from one account to another, very convenient for accounting purposes.

 Another feature worth mentioning is a tab in the app called ‘Blotter’ which records your every transactions (and even your accounts) under a single page.
 You get a list of registry with icons indicating where your money is flowing to better keep track of your cash flow.